Linen vs Wool Suit: Everything You Need to Know Before Buying

 However, linen suits look best when the fit is clean and intentional.
 Excess fabric can quickly make the suit look sloppy.

-If you want to explore warm-weather tailoring options, browsing the men’s wear collection provides useful context:
+If you want to explore warm-weather tailoring options, our collection of linen suits for men and lightweight summer suits provides useful inspiration for seasonal dressing.

 What Is a Wool Suit?